Near Norden in Nevada County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Animals • Arts, Letters, Music • Communications • Government & Politics • Science & Medicine.
 A significant historical year for this entry is 1986.

 Location.
 39° 19.113′ N, 120° 19.114′ W. Marker is near Norden, California, in Nevada County.
-Marker is on Donner Pass Road, on the left when traveling east.
+It is on Donner Pass Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Norden CA 95724, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Transcontinental Railroad (here, next to this marker); Donner Pass (here, next to this marker); Stephens – Townsend – Murphy Party of 1844 (within shouting distance of this marker); Donner Summit Overlook (within shouting distance of this marker); Rainbow Bridge (about 300 feet away, measured in a direct line); Donner Summit Bridge (about 300 feet away); China Wall (about 700 feet away); Petroglyphs (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Transcontinental Railroad (here, next to this marker); Donner Pass (here, next to this marker); Stephens Townsend Murphy Party of 1844 (within shouting distance of this marker); Donner Summit Overlook (within shouting distance of this marker); Rainbow Bridge (about 300 feet away, measured in a direct line); Donner Summit Bridge (about 300 feet away); China Wall (about 700 feet away); Petroglyphs (about 700 feet away).
 Touch for a list and map of all markers in Norden.

 More about this marker.
 This marker is located at the Donner Lake Overlook on Old Highway 40.